-What are Eating Disorders?The Hertfordshire Community Eating Disorders Service (CEDS) is a county-wide service based both in Hitchin and Watford.
-It is part of Hertfordshire Partnership NHS Foundation Trust.
+What are Eating Disorders?The Hertfordshire Community Eating Disorders Service (CEDS) is a county-wide service based in Welwyn Garden City.
+It is part of Hertfordshire Partnership University NHS Foundation Trust.

 What is an Eating Disorder?